 In 1985 there were few programs in the community of Richmond Hill offering help and support for people recovering from mental illness.
 Founder Elizabeth Davis wanted to change that and began researching the possibility of a volunteer run thrift store.
 Elizabeth soon partnered with Robin Collinson and others with the same goal and Treasures was born in June 1986.
 For the first year the group sold second hand items at an 8′ x 10′ booth at the Fantastic Flea Market on Yonge Street north of Elgin Mills.
 It was conceived as a New Beginning for People and Things.
 Donations were kept at St Paul’s United Church in Oak Ridges and in volunteers’ homes until larger premises were available.
 A year later they moved Treasures to a more permanent location in a storefront at number 4 Levendale Road.
 There were many obstacles to overcome in the early years including incorporating a non profit organization, forming a Board of Directors, creating a set of By Laws, searching for suitable location, grant writing and charitable status application, not to mention a flood in the store before they opened.
 “If the volunteers hadn’t had such faith in my vision and shared it with passion, we would not have kept going through thick and thin.” said Elizabeth.
 In 1993 the store moved to the present location at number 12 Levendale Road

-Since our beginning over 25 years ago, Treasures has a long history of supporting individuals as they deal with the challenges of recovery from serious mental illness or emotional issue.
+Since our beginning over 28 years ago, Treasures has a long history of supporting individuals as they deal with the challenges of recovery from serious mental illness or emotional issues.
 Treasures is proud of the role we play in the community, as a social and vocational support for our volunteers to assist them toward mental health recovery

 Treasures is a volunteer-run second hand store that provides a structured and supportive workplace for individuals in mental health recovery to come and be engaged in meaningful and worthwhile work.
 We remember to treat one another with respect, recognizing that each one of us has something of value to contribute.
 Treasures is not a counselling service and therefore does not provide counselling for mental or emotional problems.
 We do, however, endeavour to help in as many practical ways as possible.
 Most importantly Treasures recognizes the value of having a place to belong and where one’s contribution is appreciated.
 Some of these include acting as a resource about other services in the community and providing clothing, toiletries and house wares to volunteers at reduced prices.
 We also offer social events at Treasures from time to time.

-It is important to note that while our main objective is to support our volunteers and community, sales are important.
+It is important to note that while our main objective is to support our volunteers and community, sales are important too.
 Proceeds from our retail operations allow us to continue our enterprise and offer services to individuals in mental health recovery.